Feature Fusion for Online Mutual Knowledge Distillation: Related Work

-Feature fusion methods have been used in many previous deep learning studies.
-In deep convolutional network models, different types of features are extracted from each layer \cite{goodfellow2016deep}.
-From this fact, researchers found that combining the features of each layer increases the performance of the model and showed the effectiveness of this method in various computer vision tasks such as detection, semantic segmentation and gesture classification \cite{neverova2015multi, hariharan2015hyper, fan2018multi, chang2018multi}.

-The researches in \cite{lin2015bilinear, how2017dual} applied the feature fusion in dual learning.
+The researches in \cite{lin2015bilinear,how2017dual} applied the feature fusion in dual learning.
 In the bilinear CNN \cite{lin2015bilinear}, outputs from two different networks are fused and mapped into a bilinear vector.
 DualNet \cite{how2017dual} trains two parallel networks with the same structure and uses the `SUM' operation to combine the features of those networks so as to build a fused classifier.
 In addition, it applies iterative training, which alternately updates the weight of the sub-networks to learn the complementary features.

-Our Feature Fusion Learning (FFL) has three distinct points compared to DualNet.
-First, DualNet is designed to work only for the same architectures of sub-networks, whereas FFL is applicable to any network architecture.
-Second, FFL concatenates the features of the sub-networks and forwards it to the fusion module.
-We intended the trainable fusion module to be more effective than simple feature fusion methods.
-Finally, the main difference is that DualNet is only focused on improving the performance of the fused classifier, while FFL focuses on improving the performances of both the fused classifier and the sub-networks through an online mutual knowledge distillation which will be described later.
+Our FFL has three distinct points compared to DualNet.
+First, DualNet is designed to work only for the same architectures of subnetworks, whereas FFL is applicable to any network architectures.
+Second, we intended the trainable fusion module to be more effective than simple feature fusion methods (See Figure \ref{fig:fusion}).
+Finally, the main difference is that DualNet is only focused on improving the performance of the fused classifier, while FFL focuses on improving the performances of both the fused classifier and the sub-networks, using mutual knowledge distillation.